Nouveau Riche (college): Controversy

 Fortune Small Business reported that the company's affiliated investment broker, Investor Concierge, markets properties as "positive cash flow", but the cash flow is often positive only because of temporary subsidies, putting the buyer at risk of negative cash flow after the subsidies expire.

 The three founders have a background from Global Prosperity Group (GPG), which was "designed to be a scheme, device or artifice to defraud".
 When this scheme collapsed they founded the company Tru Dynamics, a MLM concept that later became the inspiration for the pyramid scheme Liberty League International, as several leaders left Tru Dynamics to create their own company.

 Arizona Corporations Commission fine

 On February 17, 2011, the Arizona Corporation Commission announced that "[T]he Commission ordered James Piccolo of Scottsdale, Craig Cottrell of Tempe and Michael Roberts of Scottsdale and their affiliated companies to pay $5,577,226 in restitution and a total of $300,000 in administrative penalties for defrauding 105 investors with unregistered deed of trust investments.
 The Commission found that the men promoted the unregistered deed of trust investments at real estate education seminars where they convinced students to become investors, promising them double-digit returns."

 Notable alumni

 Casey Serin (failed real estate investor deemed "the poster child for everything that went wrong in the real estate boom" by USA Today.) - in late 2006, Serin attended a week-long course at NRU's location in Phoenix, for which he paid $16,000.

-Mike Sunnicks of the Phoenix Business Journal reported on June 21, 2016, that Nouveau Riche Alumnus Bob Snyder founded Renatus LLC with headquarters in Salt Lake City.